An Important Survey on Forgiveness

 Let God bring the pain to the surface so that He can deal with it - this is where God's gentle healing process begins

 Forgiveness is a decision not to use their offense against them

 Don't wait to forgive until you feel like forgiving

 For now, it is freedom that will be gained, not necessarily a feeling

 Neil T. Anderson.
 The Steps to Freedom in Christ for Young Adults.
 (Knoxville, TN: Freedom in Christ Ministries, 2009), 17-18.

 Forgiving From the Heart

-The "being tormented and tortured every day of their lives" which Pastor Morris is speaking of is the ability of demonic tormentors to keep them totally focused on the offending person, the anger, the hurt, the pain, the desire for retribution, the unrelenting bitterness they hold in their hearts.
-And it doesn't have to be.
-Going before our heavenly Father and repenting of this sin and choosing to forgive from our heart is the way to freedom from this type of torment.
+The being tortured, in Matthew 18:34, is the ability of demonic tormentors to keep an unforgiving person totally focused on the offending person - the anger, the hurt, the pain, the desire for retribution, the unrelenting bitterness they hold in their hearts.
+God the Father is the one who actually turns us over to the demons (prison guards).
+Why?
+Because God forgave us through Christ and we are to love even our enemies - which includes forgiving them.
+We were once enemies of God ourselves.
+Going before our heavenly Father and repenting of the sin of unforgiveness and choosing to forgive from our heart is the way to freedom from this type of torment.